victorwokili/AWS-Advanced/Host-a-Dynamic-Web-Application-on-AWS/readme.md

 We will:
     - Register a new domain name to replace the load balancer domain name.
 (HTTP)
     - Register an SSL Certificate to make the website secure.
 (HTTPS)
+    - Login to the Web Server with the bastion host using Agent Forwarding.